HiStone Launches New ERA HK960 POS Device to Revolutionize the Retail and Hospitality Markets

 NEW YORK, Aug.
 8, 2022 /PRNewswire/ -- ERA HK960, its next-generation POS model, built to drastically improve customer satisfaction via enabling businesses with more flexible, efficient, and secure POS services.
 Enhanced feature-rich functionality of HK960 coupled with high-end design are geared to meet employees' and customers' expectations while driving better user and shopping experiences.
 The flagship HK960 POS product has been developed to achieve the core retail and hospitality business goal — to avoid long hours of operations making the customer service faster than ever.

-"Customers evolve as they need more secure and personalized services that drive more value to their shopping experiences," said Alex Barannik, Business Development Director at HiStone.
+"Customers evolve as they need more secure and personalized services that drive more value to their shopping experiences," said Roberto Campos-Granados, Business Development Director at HiStone.
 "This new paradigm stimulates us to deliver the most efficient, market-ready POS solutions that generate business growth and bring customer satisfaction."

 - Ultra-thin bezel combined with high brightness